ilam/hci/README.md

 * Hick Hyman's Law
 * Download Manager with UI involving Auditory responses in addition to the Visual ones.
 * Mobile Keypad to illustrate its UI and Usage.

+Run the Project
+===
+    Upload the files to a Web Server's Root folder supporting PHP (say Apache2) Access the different experiments from the index.html file.